 The Always Ready Knife (ARK) also features a 100% rust-proof blade.
 If you want to make sure of that yourself, go ahead and put it in salty water overnight.
 That is a really useful feature for all of you whose backpacking adventures often include rain, snow, or just large bodies of water.

-It is a really sharp knife, but it has a pretty thin blade.
+It has a really sharp edge, but it has a pretty thin blade.
 Because of that, you will need to sharpen it sooner rather than later.
 Especially because the simple act of unsheathing the knife dulls the blade a little – so don’t take it out just to brag to your friends.
 In addition to that, because the blade is pretty thin and the H1 steel is somewhat softer than other types of steel.

 The Spyderco knife comes with a polymer neck sheath and a breakaway ball chain.
 There is a release button on the sheath, and it takes some getting used to.
 Maybe practice at home first, in case you actually need to defend yourself with this knife.
 The chain feels pretty comfortable, and it doesn’t bounce on your chest even when you are running.